 Bake a Special Cassava Cake for Christmas

-Edited by Pia Marie Villamante, Anonymous, Eng, Graeme and 4 others
+Edited by Pia Marie Villamante, Eng, Graeme, Rebecca M. and 3 others

 With Christmas quickly approaching there always seems to be more things to do than there are hours in the day.
 With the hectic pace it seems like an impossible task to come up with new recipes for your holiday gatherings.
 At this time of year you never know when friends or family may stop by for a visit and having food or snacks to offer is a must.
 Why not add a touch of the tropics to your holidays this year?
 A sweet and tangy cassava cake may be just what you are looking for to add a little boost to your menu.
 Cassava cake is a traditional dessert in the Philippines and is one of their specialty dishes.
 The chewy, creamy cake is complemented by the tangy taste of the cheese garnish and combines to make a unique and memorable addition to your holiday dessert table.
 Whether it is served as a snack for visitors or as a focal point of your holiday meal, everyone is certain to be pleased with this tasty cake.